apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 ***Result***

-* A Redis PrimarySecondary and a Redis Sentinel with three replicas are created in the default namespace.
+* A Redis PrimarySecondary is created in the default namespace.
 You can specify a namespace for your cluster by using `--namespace` or the abbreviated `-n` option.
 For example,

   ```bash
   kubectl create namespace demo